 Policy declaration

-Bucher Industries understands that its business dealings wherever it operates can have an impact on human rights, whether through its own activity or that of its business relationships along the entire supply chain.
-With the Human Rights Statement as well as a Human Rights Due Diligence Framework (HRDD Framework), Bucher Industries hopes to lead the way as a role model in this respect and apply responsible business practices in accordance with internationally recognised human rights.
-This means that Bucher Industries continuously takes steps to identify, minimise and address risks and impacts.
+Bucher Industries continuously takes steps to identify, minimise and address risks and impacts on human rights.
 Responsible business conduct is gradually embedded into business processes, with monitoring and reporting on performance.
 Access to complaints and remedial action is facilitated, particularly for those who may potentially be affected.

 The Human Rights Statement is based on the international frameworks listed in the section below.
 It also applies to all subsidiaries of Bucher Industries as well as the associated business activities and business relationships.
 The Human Rights Statement sets out our expectations regarding the prevention of child labour, forced labour and oppression, as well as occupational health and safety, freedom of association, the right to equality, the right to privacy, fair wages and working conditions, conflict minerals, and bribery and corruption.